NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Project Description

 The [EZ Wild Apricot Web Designer](https://newpathconsulting.com/watm) \(aka WATM\) is a JavaScript library that is written using the [jQuery](https://www.jquery.org) framework included with every [WildApricot](https://wildapricot.com) website.
+EZ Wild Apricot Web Designer will help any administrator with some knowledge of the [Document Object Model (DOM)](https://www.w3schools.com/js/js_htmldom.asp) manage and replace nearly every piece of hard-coded and configurable text in Wild Apricot.

+You can make a variety of single page and whole site changes such as:

+- search and replace of a particular text string
+- modify field labels on forms, button labels
+- change hard-coded errors and warnings
+- hide text on any user interface items

-EZ Wild Apricot Web Designer will help any administrator with some knowledge of the Document Object Model (DOM) manage and replace nearly every piece of hard-coded and configurable text in Wild Apricot.
-You can make a variety of changes such as global search and replace of a particular text string or modify field labels on forms, buttons labels, hard coded warning boxes.
-The module enables changing properties of any Cascading Style Sheets \(CSS\) class or CSS ID or path.
-You can also hide text, labels or buttons.
-The module can be used to make Wild Apricot sites bi-lingual by dynamically replacing strings with a translated string.
-EZ Wild Apricot Web Designer uses a comma separated value (CSV)-formatted configuration file that is easily editable, making it easy to maintain hundreds of modifications in a human-readable file.
+EZ Wild Apricot Web Designer module can be used to make Wild Apricot sites bi-lingual by dynamically replacing strings with a translated string.
+A translator will use a comma separated value (CSV)-formatted configuration file that is easily editable, making it easy to maintain hundreds of modifications in a human-readable file.
+A standard file with over 600 English-to-French  Wild Apricot labels and strings is included.

-The configuration file must be saved in UTF-8 format, and it must be named `wildapricot-textmanager-config.csv`.

 ### Browser Based CSS Inspector